gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 ##### CentOS

 Using FirewallD and CentOS, we can configure a basic firewall using `firewall-cmd`.
 Probably the easiest way to allow connections through WireGuard, while still maintaining some level of outside security is to set the `eth0` and `wg0` interfaces to different zones with different rules.
-By default `eth0` exists on the `public` zone, and you can change `wg0` to the `home` zone with this command.
+By default, `eth0` exists on the `public` zone, and you can change `wg0` to the `home` zone with this command.

     firewall-cmd --permanent --zone=home --change-interface=wg0